Frequently Asked Questions

 How long will it take for the investor to fund the project?

-Much depends on the nature, size and other factors of the project.
+Much depends on the comlexity of the project.
 Allow anywhere from two to eight weeks to get from initial engagement with the investor to conditional terms sheet.
-From conditional terms sheet to unconditional terms sheet allow a further four to 12 weeks.
-From signing of unconditional terms sheet allow 30 to 90 days to delivery funds.
-Some funds work for a range of different investors and each of those may have different jurisdictional and other requirements for moving funds.
+Conditional to Unconditional terms sheet can usually be achieved in two to six weeks.
+From signing of unconditional terms sheet allow 30 to 90 days for production of full loan/invstment agreement.
+Then up to 45 days for delivery of funds, some funds work for a range of different investors and each of those may have different jurisdictional and other requirements for moving funds.
+In summary, allow four to eight months (sometimes more depending on deal complexity) from engagement to financing.

 Can the financing be done in the currency of the country of project?